mechaniputer/libreDSSP/README.md

 The ultimate goal of this project is not to merely replicate DSSP as it once existed, but to improve on it where possible without betraying the philosophy of the language.

 ## Getting started
 Run 'make' to build it.
-You may wish to use the included tutorial by running './dssp TUTOR.DSP'.
+You may wish to use the included tutorial by running './dssp examples/TUTOR.DSP'.
 Vim source highlighting files are included in vim/.

 ## Contributing